Linguistics Course Catalog

 5 units

 Introduction to syntactic theory.
 Phrase structure; subcategorization; lexical entries; passive; infinitival constructions.
-Enrollment restricted to graduate standing or consent of instructor.
+Enrollment is restricted to graduate students or by permission of instructor.

 LING 222